 The active ingredient in Advantage II, imidacloprid, acts on the nervous system of the flea to cause paralysis and subsequent death.
 Advantage II destroys the fleas living on your cat within 12 hours of application, providing quick relief for your pet.
 Reinfesting fleas (newly hatched fleas jumping back on your cat) are killed within two hours of application, so if your pet picks up fleas from another animal or infested environment, those fleas will be killed as well.

-Advantage II Flea Control Medium Cats 5-9 lbs
+Advantage II Flea Control Small Kitten for Cats 5-9 lbs

 Kills fleas within hours of application